Winterlit

 • Take home a wood branded souvenir of your visit

-• Purchase a heart to paint and then hang it on our LOVE display or take it to display at home.
-Your fee goes to our Animal Care Fund and supports our farm animals, raptors, and snakes.
+• Art in the Park: Make your own work of art to display at the park or take home.
+Your fee for this activity goes to our Animal Care Fund and supports our farm animals, raptors, and native snakes.

 Enchanted Evenings at Winterlit

-To light up your New Year’s and Valentine’s Day, Winterlit will be hosting special Enchanted Evenings with additional entertainment and activities like candle making on Sunday, December 31, 2023, and Saturday, February 10, 2024.
+To light up your New Year’s and Valentine’s Day, Winterlit will be hosting special Enchanted Evenings with a licensed bar, additional live music, entertainment, and activities like candle making on Wednesday, December 31, 2025 and Saturday, February 14, 2026.
 Add an Enchanted Evening to your reservation to celebrate these memorable holidays with the ones you love!

 What to expect at Winterlit Enchanted Evenings:

-• Stroll Winterlit’s two illuminated trails with sustainable art installations
+• Stroll Winterlit’s two trails with sustainable, illuminated art installations

 • Relax beside the Fireside Lounges

-• Chill out at the licensed Ice Bar
+• Chill out at the licensed Winterlit Glow Bar

 • Add candle making and create your own beeswax candle to take home as a souvenir